sst/guide/_chapters/deploying-through-the-sst-console.md

 ![SST Console production deploy in progress](/assets/part2/sst-console-production-deploy-in-progress.png)

-Once the deploy is complete, you'll notice the stack outputs at the bottom.
+Once the deploy is complete, you'll notice the outputs at the bottom.

 ![Prod build stack outputs](/assets/part2/prod-build-stack-outputs.png)